Ser-Hilary/SDXL_sizing/README.md

 - "0.5"
 - "1 by 2"

+you can also enter -1 to get the aspect from the original resolution, if it is given as two dimensions.

 **"original_res"**
 - "600" - returns 600 on the long side, and the short side is calculated to match the aspect ratio.
 - "600x600" - returns 600 by 600, and crop_w and crop_h are calculated accordingly if this doesn't match the aspect ratio of the image resolution.